DjangoGirls/tutorial/django_admin/README.md

 ![Django admin](images/edit_post.png)

-If you want to know more about Django admin, you should check Django documentation: https://docs.djangoproject.com/en/dev/ref/contrib/admin/
+If you want to know more about the Django admin, you should check Django's documentation: https://docs.djangoproject.com/en/dev/ref/contrib/admin/

-It is probably the good moment to grab a coffee (or tea) and eat something sweet.
+It is probably a good moment to grab a coffee (or tea) and eat something sweet.
 You created your first Django model - you deserve a little treat!